whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 ## Chapter 16: Build Spiritual Strength with Others

-Can you imagine your life if you deeply trusted everyone to take care of each other and to stand for what's right no matter what?
+Can you imagine your life if you deeply trusted everyone around you to take care of each other and to stand for what's right no matter what?

 Okanagan woman Jeannette Armstrong called this deep trust of knowing your community is there to sustain you "the most secure feeling in the world."[xxx-original instructions|armstrong]

-People in healthy nations create and maintain this deep trust by consistently holding themselves and each other to high standards of respectful, generous, and cooperative behavior that benefits each individual because it benefits the community.
+People in healthy nations create and maintain this deep trust by consistently holding themselves and each other to high standards of respectful, generous, and cooperative behavior that benefits each individual because it benefits the group.
 People in healthy nations routinely expect themselves and others to behave with integrity, generosity, awareness, authenticity, physical resilience, joyfulness, personal growth and bravery.
 When qualities like deep integrity and generosity become widespread, it's easy to see how deep trust becomes widespread too.

 So if those of us in unhealthy nations want to begin creating a new healthy nation, we must remember or relearn how to hold ourselves and each other to high standards too.